katcipis/sicp/README.md

 to understand and it seems pretty fundamental.
 What is the difference between time and ordering ?
-At first it seems like the order of operations matter, even on mathematical thinking, but with further thought it seems that it is because I'm adicted to thinking on a different way, when you have a function you don't alter the order of things, you can just alter the function itself.
+At first it seems like the order of operations matter, even on mathematical thinking, but with further thought it seems that it is because I'm used to thinking on a different way, when you have a function you don't alter the order of things, you can just alter the function itself.
 For example, lets say we have an addition and a subtraction operations, like this: